 Rohan has high praise for the MEL professors leading his technical classes.
 “They were wonderful teachers with years of experience in industry.
 They made a lot of effort with their students — including organizing events, introducing us to key industry people at various conferences including the annual convention of the Society of Naval Architects and Marine Engineers.
 It was a delight to be in the courses and the instructors were extremely helpful and friendly.”

 During the summer semester, Rohan successfully landed an intern position with Seaspan.
 His responsibilities were wide ranging and included working with the director of operations and area managers on analyzing root causes, assisting in detail planning in production, developing processes and tools for electrical work, and reviewing drawings.

 About 40 per cent of the classes in the 12-month MEL focus on business and leadership skills.
-These classes are taught by faculty from UBC Sauder School of Business and bring together students from all MEL programs as well as those in the Master of Health Leadership and Policy program.
+These classes are taught by faculty from UBC Sauder’s Robert H. Lee Graduate School and bring together students from all MEL programs as well as those in the Master of Health Leadership and Policy program.
 Rohan says this mix of students was an incredible asset.

 “Everyone had so many interesting examples from their own experience and industry backgrounds — it made for a very rich experience to be exposed to these other perspectives.”

 After graduating in December 2017, Rohan began working as a Technical sales and Services engineer with Scanship, a company that develops and technologies and builds equipment to improve the sustainability performance of oceangoing vessels and are a leading supplier of waste management equipment and solutions for the Cruise ship industry, thus greatly contributing towards making the oceans cleaner.

 He travels extensively in his new role to visit ships, troubleshoot mechanical issues, find root cause of issues and make recommendations to solve problems.